When seeking an electrical contracting business for sale, utilize these six strategies to negotiate a favorable deal.Continue Reading

 3. Finding a Unique Selling Point (USP)

 According to the National Restaurant Association, there are over one million restaurants in the United States, accounting for a total of $825 billion in revenue each year.
 There is money to be made in this industry, as Americans are dining out now more than ever.
-But, to stand out from the ever-growing amount of competition in this industry, restaurants must distinguish themselves through a well-crafted USP.
+Still, restaurants have a notoriously high failure rate.
+To stand out from the ever-growing amount of competition in this industry, restaurants must distinguish themselves through a well-crafted USP.
 What makes the overall dining experience better than the next ten eateries down the road?
 Find at least one unique characteristic of the restaurant, whether that’s its overall atmosphere, the type of entertainment that’s offered, or the lively wait staff.

 4. Obtain Liquor License

 Patrons visit restaurants for the food, but they stay for the entertainment and service.
 Those planning to sell liquor, beer, and wine at their restaurant need to secure the appropriate licenses before committing to the sale.
 Local jurisdictions place a “per capita” limit on the number of liquor licenses they disburse throughout a region.
-Sometimes, an existing restaurant’s license is transferable and included in the sale.
-If it isn’t, buyers could lose out on a chance for greater profitability.
+Sometimes, an existing restaurant’s license is transferable and included in the sale of the restaurant’s assets.
+If it isn’t, buyers could lose out on a chance for higher profitability.

 5. Know Your Clientele